earthstar-project/earthstar/README.md

 Like IPFS, but:
 * multi-author, multi-device
 * mutable

+Like Firebase, but:
+* open source
+* distributed

 Sometimes immutability is needed, like if you're running a package registry or want an audit log.
 For social-network style use cases, though, immutability can be a privacy liability instead of a desirable guarantee.